simonmichael/hledger_site/faq.md

 ## What is ledger4 ?

 [ledger4](https://github.com/ledger/ledger4) was John's 2012 start
-at rewriting parts of Ledger 3, eg the parser, in Haskell.
+at rewriting parts of Ledger 3, e.g. the parser, in Haskell.
 We included this in hledger for a while, hoping to attract contributions to improve this "bridge" between the projects, and improve our support for reading Ledger's files.
 After some time it was removed again.